 Assessments complement other IMF work

 The safeguards assessments policy was introduced in March 2000, in the wake of instances of misreporting and allegations of misuse of IMF resources.
-It is now an integral part of the IMF’s lending activities, with 252 assessments having been completed to date.
-The policy was last reviewed in July 2010.
+It is now an integral part of the IMF’s lending activities, with 259 assessments covering 98 central banks having been completed to date.
+The policy was last reviewed by the Executive Board in July 2010.